eformat/openshift-jenkins/README.md

-# Nexus for OpenShift Enterprise 3
+# Jenkins for OpenShift Enterprise 3

 This is instant jenkins application for OpenShift Enterprise 3.